20 Jul 2018

 Proposed development: 352 dwellings with a total floorspace of 30,000 sq. m (representing an average dwelling size of 85 sq. m)

-Rather than a requirement of 106 (30%) affordable units the requirement is halved to 53
+Rather than a requirement of 106 (30%) affordable units the requirement is reduced to 70

 From the above calculation it can be deduced that if the floorspace to be demolished is greater than the proposed floorspace, the affordable housing contribution would be zero.